zhuowei/desktop/docs/installation.md

 # Installing GitHub Desktop

-GitHub Desktop currently supports Windows 7 (or higher) and macOS 10.9 (or higher)
+GitHub Desktop currently supports Windows 7 (or higher) and macOS 10.9 (or higher).

 ### macOS